 You may ask a debt collector to contact you only by mail, or through your attorney, or set other limitations.
-Make sure you send your request in writing, send it by certified mail, and keep a copy for your records.
+Make sure you send your request in writing, send it by certified mail with a return receipt, and keep a copy of the letter and receipt.
 You also have the right to ask a debt collector to stop contacting you entirely.
 If you do so, the debt collector can only contact you to confirm that it will stop contacting you and to notify you that it may file a lawsuit or take other action against you.
-Remember, though, that if you request that a debt collector stop contacting you entirely, it may take you to court over the debt and may still report your debt to credit reporting companies, which will likely hurt your credit.
+Remember that if you ask a debt collector to stop contacting you entirely, it may still sue you and may still report your debt to credit reporting companies, which will likely hurt your credit.

 For information about when a debt collector can contact your employer or other people, see Debt Collector Contacting Your Employer or Other People.

-Debt collectors may contact your employer but only for the following reasons:
+Debt collectors may contact your employer but only:

-A debt collector may call your employer once, without prior written contact, to verify your employment.
+A debt collector may call your employer once to verify your employment.
 Healthcare providers and their agents may also call your employer to find out if you have medical insurance.
 Otherwise, the debt collector must contact your employer in writing.
-If the collector receives no response to its written communication within 15 days, it may call or otherwise contact your employer.
+If the collector receives no response to its written contact within 15 days, it may then call or otherwise contact your employer.

 Generally, a debt collector cannot contact your family, neighbors, or other people about your debt unless:

 A debt collector can contact your spouse.
-If you are under 18 years old or live with your parents or guardian, a debt collector can contact your parents or guardian.
+A debt collector can contact your parents or guardian if you are under 18 years old or live with them.
 A debt collector can also contact your attorney and, if otherwise allowed by law, credit reporting companies (Equifax, Experian, and TransUnion) about your debt.

 For more information about debt collection restrictions, see Harassment and Call Restrictions.

 Debt collectors may collect interest, fees, charges, or other expenses to your debt only if they are expressly authorized by the agreement creating the debt or are otherwise permitted by law.
-You are entitled to an explanation from the debt collector about how much they are charging you and why.
-Send a letter to the debt collector asking for an explanation in writing.
-For a sample letter requesting information about a debt, see the Consumer Financial Protection Bureau’s "What should I do when a debt collector contacts me?”.
-You may also consult an attorney to find out whether the debt collector is charging you more than allowed by law or by the agreement creating the debt.
-For information on how to find an attorney, see Attorneys/Lawyers.
+If you ask, the debt collector must tell you how much it is charging you and why.
+To do so, send a letter to the debt collector asking for an explanation in writing.
+For a sample letter requesting information about a debt, see the CFPB's "What should I do when a debt collector contacts me?"

 For more information on credit reporting, see Credit Scores and Credit Reports.

-For more information on time-barred debts, see the Federal Trade Commission’s "Time-Barred Debts”.<
+For more information on time-barred debts, see the FTC's "Time-Barred Debts".

-For more information about debt collection and your rights, visit the following website:
+For more information about debt collection and your rights, visit the following:

-If you believe a debt collector is violating the law, you may report your complaint with the Attorney General's Public Inquiry Unit.
-Complaints are used by the Attorney General’s Office to learn about misconduct and to determine whether to investigate a company.
+If you believe a debt collector is violating the law, you may report your complaint with the Attorney General's Office.
+The Office uses complaints to learn about misconduct.
 However, we cannot give legal advice or provide legal assistance to individuals.
-For information on how to find an attorney to represent you or provide legal assistance, see Attorneys/Lawyers.
+For information on how to find an attorney, see Attorneys/Lawyers.

-You may also report your complaint to the Federal Trade Commission.
+You may also report your complaint to the FTC.
 The FTC enforces the federal Fair Debt Collection Practices Act, which prohibits abusive, unfair, or deceptive debt collection practices.

-You may also report your complaint to the Consumer Financial Protection Bureau, which may forward it to the company and work to get you a response.
+You may also report your complaint to the CFPB, which may forward it to the company and work to get you a response.